healer1064/Blog_React_fullstack_psql_0Auth/README.md

 ## cd into both Project Directories in 2 different terminal windows and then install dependencies

 The "Client" directory contains the react code.
-The "Server" directory contains the code for the node.js express app.
+The "Server" directory contains the code for the node.js express server.
 This project also requries a PSQL database to run.

 #### 1st window